 Indicator (a) The NC Department of Public Safety has systems in place to ensure criminal and administrative investigations occur in a timely fashion.
 The NCDPS Juvenile Justice employs individuals trained in completing administrative investigations.
-The Edgecombe Youth Development Center does not employ an individual with law enforcement credentials at YDCs so they will work with the local police/ Sheriff's departments on any criminal investigation.
-Edgecombe YDC has not had a criminal or administrative investigation of PREA in the past year.
+The Cabarrus Youth Development Center does not employ an individual with law enforcement credentials at JDCs so they will work with the local police/ Sheriff's departments on any criminal investigation.
+CYDC has not had a criminal or administrative investigation of PREA in the past year.
 The Auditor did not have any staff or juveniles report that they had made a PREA allegation in the past year.
 The agency's PREA Policy states, "All sexual abuse and sexual harassment incidents reported to DSS.
 Additionally, all sexual abuse and staff on juvenile sexual harassment incidents are reported to law enforcement."
-The Agency's Law Enforcement Notification further explains the process, and both policies state that staff failure to report incidents will result in discipline up to and including termination for first offenses.
-The Edgecombe Youth Development Center has had no incidents of sexual misconduct.
+The Agency's Law Enforcement Notification document further explains the process and both policies state that staff failure to report incidents will result in discipline up to and including termination for first offenses.
+The Cabarrus County Juvenile Detention Center has had no incidents of sexual misconduct and as a result, there have been no PREA-related criminal or administrative investigations in the past 12 months.
+The facility confirmed one allegation in the year prior that was recanted by the juvenile.

-Indicator (b) The NCDPS has a policy that addresses this standard's requirements.
-The PREA policy also complies with NC State Statutes, which govern law enforcement duties.
+Indicator (b) The NCDPS has a policy in place that addresses the requirements of this standard.
+The PREA policy also complies with NC State Statutes which govern law enforcement duties.
 "Upon receiving an allegation that a resident was sexually abused or harassed while confined at another center (to include agencies outside of DPS), the Center Director that received the allegation shall notify the Center Director or appropriate office where the alleged abuse occurred and shall also notify the appropriate investigative agency."
-Agency policy can be searched through the state website, and all contact with outside law enforcement is required to be documented in incident reports and facility logs.
-An incident report is also required to be entered into the agency incident portal TROI, which would document the referral.
+Agency policy can be searched through the state website and all contact with outside law enforcement is required to be documented in incident reports and the facility logs.
+An incident report is required also to be entered into the agency incident portal TROI which would document the referral.
 All PREA Incidents are also sent to the NCDJJDP PREA Office.
 The facility also has a PREA Incident checklist that will document the notification to local law enforcement and the facility investigator.
-The trained Investigator described the process of how an investigation is assigned by a central office staff member who will review the TROI initial report and determine the most appropriate individual to complete the administrative investigation.
-The Investigator reports that they can be sent to other Juvenile Justice facilities as needed to complete investigations.
-Edgecombe does not currently have an investigator on staff, so an assigned individual would be required to respond to allegations of sexual misconduct.
+The facility Investigator is assigned by a central office staff member who will review the TROI initial report and determine the most appropriate individual to complete the administrative investigation.
+NCDIJDPtrained facility investigators can make initial assessments and complete administrative investigations at the facility or they can be sent to other Juvenile Justice facilities as needed to complete investigations.